front-camp-2021/nodejs-module-olya-s/readme.md

 2. Create a new folder inside your project with a file of JSON type, where you will store all your items.
 3. Inside your file with a server you should create CRUD operations to control your items as we showed you with users.
 4. Use 'fs' module to read, write into ur items json.

+Task 4:
+1. Implement pagination API.
+2. Implement search API.
+3. Implement "favorite product" CRUD. (don't forgot to write changes to your JSON on file system)
+4. Refactor code and add routes.
+5. Refactor code and controller.
+6. Refactor code and add any custom middleware. (e.g. log in console requested URL )